 We attribute these words to the poster, not as appearing on it in print but as an imaginary or hallucinated address suggested by it.
 The passage is thus a preparation for the talking inanimates in Circe.
 Cf. the words attributed to the nymph (15.3239-91).
 As we attempt to show in chapter 2, many episodes in Ulysses end with a foretaste of what is to follow.
 It is also possible that Lynch is ventriloquising the poster.

 THE POSTER.
 Not half.
 He’s got a coughmixture with a punch in it for you, my friend, in his backpocket.
 Just you try it on.

 (Stephen, Lynch, and Bloom disappear up Westland Row towards the station.)

-1 For earlier studies, see John Barger, on the web: www.robotwisdom.com/jaj/ulysses/oxen3.html; Daniel Weiss, “The end of ‘The Oxen of the Sun’: An analysis of the boosing scene in Joyce’s Ulysses”.
+1 For earlier studies, see Jorn Barger, on the web: www.robotwisdom.com/jaj/ulysses/oxen3.html (link no longer live); Daniel Weiss, “The end of ‘The Oxen of the Sun’: An analysis of the boosing scene in Joyce’s Ulysses”.
 The Analyst 9 (December, 1955), with further notes by various contributors in issues X (March, 1956) 10-18 and XV (March 1958) 14-16; especially, perhaps, John Noel Turner’s excellent and sensitive “A Commentary on the Closing of ‘Oxen of the Sun’”, JJQ 35.1 (Fall 1997) 83-111; Turner’s readings agree in many — though not all — respects with our own.
 See also entries in Phillip F. Herring, Joyce’s Ulysses Notesheets in the British Museum (Charlottesville: The University Press of Virginia, 1972) and Sullivan 184-94.